christsven/H.E.A.T/scenarios/estonia/estonia-scenario.md

 ### Fight for Narva City

-Reinforced by the NATO mission, the estonian army took back Narva city in a long fight through the streets.
+Reinforced by the NATO mission, the estonian army took back Narva city with a thunder run followed by drawnout urban combat missions.

 ### First battle for Balti power station